Skip to main content

 Yes, we add ourselves as a listener for uncaught JVM exceptions, but we pass on exceptions to any handler that was registered when we registered ours so that both listeners will receive the uncaught exceptions.

 For NDK exceptions, we replace any existing signal handlers, which are used to capture C and C++ exceptions.
 Similarly, other NDK crash capture tools would be likely to replace our signal handlers if they are initialized after our SDK.
+It is therefore not recommended to enable more than one NDK crash reporting solution in your app as it will interfere with crash report quality.

 Integrating